wahinipa/cupboard/documentation/user_manual.md

 ### Categories and Choices
 While hierarchy is convenient, it is restrictive also.
-For example suppose Toys need to be further refined by whether it is an indoor toy or an outdoor toy but also what is the age appropriate safety classification.
+For example suppose Toys might need to be further refined by whether it is an indoor toy or an outdoor toy but also what is the age appropriate safety classification.
 Should it be split first into indoor/outdoor and then by age?
 Or the other way around?